emonhoque/tractick/PROJECT_DOCS.md

 ### PWA (Installed App)
 - **Title bar is shown** when the app is installed as a PWA
-- Displays "traktick" branding and current timestamp
+- Displays "tractick" branding and current timestamp
 - Includes window controls (minimize, maximize, close) when supported
 - Provides a native app-like experience